kaosat-dev/bevy_mod_yarn/README.md

 This projets is still in the early stages, but it is already useable as it is for some basic Yarn scripts.

-Since I am using it myself and will be relying on it heavilly (yeah for dogfooding),

-I am aiming to be able to parse & support as much of the Yarn Syntax as possible.
+Since I am using it myself and will be relying on it heavilly for some of my projects (yeah for dogfooding :) ), I am aiming to be able to parse & support as much of the Yarn Syntax as possible.